johnfire/reprepro-bundle-tools/docs/ConfigurationReference.md

 The folder `templates/bundle_compose/` contains templates that are evaluated by `bundle-compose apply` for the creation of a reprepro configuration describing the *target* repository.
 All generated configuration files for the target repository can be found in `repo/target/conf`.
-The apt-repositoy itself is initially empty.
+The apt-repository itself is initially empty.
 Using the command `reprepro -b repo/target update` causes reprepro to read the configuration from `repo/target/conf` and to create an apt-repository containing all our target-suites and their content.

-Please refer to `man reprepro` for a detailled description of the configuration files for reprepro.
+Please refer to `man reprepro` for a detailed description of the configuration files for reprepro.
 This knowledge is required in order to understand the details of these config settings.